 You are allowed to commit up to 15 driving (minor) faults during the test, but no serious or dangerous faults.
 Repeated instances of the same driving fault would be classed as an habitual problem and be declared a serious fault.
 If you commit even one serious or dangerous fault you will fail the test.

 If you have passed, you will be given a driving test pass certificate and a copy of the DL25 driving test report form.
 The examiner will take your provisional driving licence and a full driving licence will be sent to you by post.
 You will be entitled to drive while you wait for your full driving licence to arrive but you will need to show your driving test pass certificate as proof in the absence of your driving licence if required.

 Less than half of the people who take driving tests pass and if you have not met the required standard, the examiner will give you a brief verbal explanation of where you went wrong and a copy of the DL25.
 This will help you and your instructor, to work on the aspects of your driving that let you down to give you a greater chance of passing the next time.

-Practical Tests are conducted by the Driving Standards Agency (DSA) at over 370 driving test centres throughout the country.
+Practical Tests are conducted by the Driver & Vehicle Standards Agency (DVSA) at over 370 driving test centres throughout the country.
 Clearway Driver Training instructors regularly use the following centres: